 - Site constraints.
 Containers are a large consumer of terminal space (mostly for storage), implying that many intermodal terminals have been relocated to the urban periphery.
 Draft issues at the port are emerging with the introduction of larger containerships, particularly those of the post-Panamax class.
 A large post-Panamax containership requires a draft of at least 13 meters.

 - Capital intensiveness.
 Container handling infrastructures and equipment (giant cranes, warehousing facilities, inland road, rail access) are important capital investments that require large pools of available capital.
+This requires the resources of large corporations or financial institutions.
 Further, the push towards automation is increasing the capital intensiveness of intermodal terminals.

 - Stacking.
 The complexity of the arrangement of containers, both on the ground and modes (containerships and double-stack trains), requires frequent restacking, which incurs additional costs and time for terminal operators.
 The larger the load unit or the yard, the more complex its operational management.